favdev10/zama-bounty/README.md

 # Hello FHEVM — Beginner-friendly README

 **Goal:** A step-by-step, beginner-friendly guide that helps a developer build and run a complete dApp (smart contract + frontend) using Zama’s FHE tools (fhEVM, fhevm Hardhat template, and the relayer / fhevmjs SDK).
-By the end you’ll be able to: compile an `FHECounter` contract, encrypt inputs in the frontend, call the contract with encrypted inputs, and run everything locally or on Sepolia.
-This README is written so you can copy-paste it into `README.md` in your repo.
+By the end, you’ll be able to: compile an `FHECounter` contract, encrypt inputs in the frontend, call the contract with encrypted inputs, and run everything locally or on Sepolia.
+This README is written so you can copy-paste it into the terminal in your project folder.

 ---